AC Entertainment

 AC Entertainment maintains the Great Stage Park festival ground, where they annually host Bonnaroo.
 They produce and promote a variety of music and performing arts events across the country with an emphasis on the Southeast.
 The company was also involved in starting the alternative weekly Metro Pulse, although the two companies are now independent.

 AC Entertainment is headed by Ashley Capps, who founded the company in 1991.
 Capps got his start as a music promoter in Knoxville during the 1970s, where he booked events at the University of Tennessee and off-campus venues.
 In 1988 he opened a music club in Knoxville called Ella Guru's, which he closed in 1990 to re-focus his energies on forming AC Entertainment.

 Festivals

 Bonnaroo (2002-present)

 Bonnaroo is a four-day music festival held at Great Stage Park on a 750-acre farm in Manchester, TN.
 The main attractions of the festival are the multiple stages of live music, which feature a diverse array of musical styles including indie rock, folk, hip hop, Americana, reggae, electronica and more.
-The festival has been named one of the "50 Moments That Changed Rock & Roll" by Rolling Stone, "Festival of the Decade" by Consequence of Sound and it is among the 10 Best Festivals by GQ Magazine.